expo/expo/docs/pages/versions/unversioned/sdk/stripe.md

 ### Google Pay

 Google Pay **is not** supported in Expo Go.
-To use Google Pay, you must use either a standalone app built with `expo build:android` or [EAS Build](/build/introduction.md), or run `expo run:android` in your project directory.
+To use Google Pay, you must use either [EAS Build](/build/introduction.md), or run `expo run:android` in your project directory.